nostrgamer/Csharp_Nostr_Unity_SDK/README.md

 A Unity SDK for interacting with the Nostr protocol, providing easy-to-use functionality for creating, signing, and publishing Nostr events.

-** Please note that this project is in alpha.
-Use at your own risk, particularly inputting nsec keys, as there is no thorough review of security for this project at this time **

 ## Features

 - Schnorr signature support using NBitcoin.Secp256k1